 In such cases, applicants should provide clarifying third party documentary information as to why supporting documents shows income of less than €10,000.
 Where an applicant has not done so, an applicant may not be eligible for HEAR.
 (This is not required by those living in Direct Provision Centres.)

-• Northern Ireland/UK Income: Parents/guardians in receipt of income from employment from Northern Ireland/UK can submit a Statement of Earnings and Tax (issued by Her Majesty’s Revenue & Customs (HMRC)) covering the period April 2020 - March 2021 or April 2021 - March 2022.
-Parents/guardians in receipt of self-employment income can submit a Notice of Assessment or Self-Assessment document issued by HMRC(April 2020 - March 2021 or April 2021 - March 2022) showing total income.
+• Northern Ireland/UK Income: Parents/guardians in receipt of income from employment from Northern Ireland/UK can submit a Statement of Earnings and Tax (issued by His Majesty’s Revenue & Customs (HMRC)) covering the period April 2023 - March 2024 or April 2024 - March 2025.
+Parents/guardians in receipt of self-employment income can submit a Notice of Assessment or Self-Assessment document issued by HMRC (April 2023 - March 2024 or April 2024 - March 2025) showing total income.

 Select who contributes to your family's income.